 - Clean the cooling system after used coolant is drained or before the cooling system is filled with new coolant. - Clean the cooling system whenever the coolant is contaminated or whenever the coolant is foaming.

-Fluid Recommendations (Lubricant Information)
+Fluid Recommendations (Lubricant Information for 1506A and 1506C Engines)